GSA-TTS/identity-handbook/_articles/deploying-sp-to-prod.md

 **Step 4:**

 *If uploading new logos:*
-  - run `aws-vault exec prod-power -- ./bin/asg-recycle prod idp`.
+  - `aws-vault exec prod-power -- ./bin/asg-recycle prod idp`

 *If no new logos:*
-  - run `aws-vault exec prod-power -- ./bin/asg-recycle prod migration`.
-This will kick off recycling *without* needing to scale out old instances.
+  - `aws-vault exec prod-power -- ./bin/asg-recycle prod migration`
+  - This will kick off recycling *without* needing to scale out old instances.

 **Step 5:**